Career Interests and Assessments

-The Transition Assessment Toolkit (2016) developed by the National Secondary Transition Technical Assistance Center, now known as the National Technical Assistance Center on Transition (NTACT), recommends the use of multiple evaluations that are used on an ongoing basis and answer the following questions:
+The Transition Assessment Toolkit (2016) developed by the National Secondary Transition Technical Assistance Center, now known as the National Technical Assistance Center on Transition: the Collaborative (NTACT:C), recommends the use of multiple evaluations that are used on an ongoing basis and answer the following questions:

 - Who am I?

 - What do I want in life, now and in the future?

 - What are some of life’s demands that I can meet now?

 - What are the main barriers to getting what I want from school and my community?

 - What are my options in the school and community for preparing me for what I want, now and in the future? (p.5)

 This resource provides information about the process and value of transition assessments.
 In addition, practical suggestions for and samples of actual assessments are included.

 Career Cruiser Career and Education Planning Guide (pdf)

 Student activities include quizzes, games and checklists exploring interests, values, skills, motivation and more.